Feeling Peachy Keeney in Wethersfield

 Go ahead and use the restroom – Just watch out for the neck-height guillotine blade just past the door…

 Just kidding… Sort of.
 But now I know… Star Trek, Star Wars, Wethersfield history; EdHill’s your man.
 The town history wing of the building is very, very nice.
-Well kempt, well organized, and very well displayed.
+Well kept, well organized, and very well displayed.
 The museum immediately addressed the biggest issue facing Wethersfield, now and forever: Is Wethersfield or is Windsor the oldest town in the state?
-For a non-nutmegger and non-resident of either town, it’s all sort of queer.
+For a non-native Connecticutian and non-resident of either town, it’s all sort of lamentable.
 But for some reason, this debate has raged for years.
 Over three-hundred of them, actually.

 Windsor stakes the claim in 1633 but in 1634 a James Standish of Wethersfield argued they were first.
 The ledger here at left is pretty funny – it says, “Greetings to Old Wethersfield from Older Windsor.”
 I don’t know which is oldest, but judging from the cheeky display here, I’m thinking Windsor.